Taritsyn/WebMarkupMin/src/WebMarkupMin.Core/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Fixed a error that occurred when removing quotes from attribute with an empty value;
-   1. `RemoveEndingSemicolon` method of `Utils` class was renamed to the `RemoveEndingSemicolons` (implementation has also been changed);
+   2. `RemoveEndingSemicolon` method of `Utils` class was renamed to the `RemoveEndingSemicolons` (implementation has also been changed);
-   2. Mads Kristensen's CSS minifier has been refactored;
+   3. Mads Kristensen's CSS minifier has been refactored;
-   3. Improved performance of the Douglas Crockford's JS minifier.
+   4. Improved performance of adapter for the Douglas Crockford's JS minifier.

    =============
    DOCUMENTATION